 - Scarring or disfigurement

-- Loss of the function of a limb or other bodily function
+- Loss of the function of a limb or a finger

-Damages aren’t the same in every case; therefore, you should talk with your lawyer about which ones you might claim.
+Damages aren’t the same in every case; therefore, you should talk with your lawyer about which damages you can claim.
 In addition, your attorney can maximize the amount you receive by naming each possible liable party as a defendant in your lawsuit.

-Who Can File a Lawsuit for Construction Accident Injuries?
+Who Can File a Lawsuit for Construction Accident Injuries in Texas?

 Third parties who might have liability for your injuries and damages include but aren’t limited to:

 Workers’ compensation doesn’t provide benefits to non-workers who suffered injuries on or near construction sites.
-With the help of a skilled attorney, non-employees can sue the construction company or other parties involved in their accident.
+With the help of a skilled attorney, non-employees such as pedestrians who were hurt in or near construction zones can sue the construction company or other parties involved in their accident.

-If you think you might have a claim or just want someone to review it to find out, don’t hesitate to speak to a construction accident lawyer.
-If you do not act regarding your injuries, you might be walking away from the money you deserve for them.
+If you think you might have a claim or just want someone to review your potential case, don’t hesitate to speak to a construction accident lawyer.
+If you chose to do nothing, you might be walking away from the money you deserve.

 The Statute of Limitations